camptocamp/c2cgeoportal/doc/integrator/build.rst

 Custom image
 ------------

-In the build script, we use `docker-compose build`, as this simplifies adding a new service from another `Dockerfile`.
+In the build script, we use `docker compose build`, as this simplifies adding a new service from another `Dockerfile`.

 By adding the following in the `docker-compose.yaml` file: